filecoin-project/specs/definitions.md

 #### Proving Period

 The period of time during which storage miners must compute Proofs of Spacetime.
 At the end of the period they must submit their PoSt.
+Put another way, it is the duration of a PoSt.

 #### Proving Set